 Examples of SUPs using a Stringer Construction...

-The laminated double layer construction is the latest technology to be introduced to the inflatable SUP manufacturing process.
-It is cutting edge and the best that you can get.
-Instead of starting with a liquid PVC layer over the dropstitch with a second layer glued to it, this construction method involves coating the dropstitch in a specially developed adhesive.
-The second PVC layer is then laminated directly to it.
-Rails are usually reinforced with an additional PVC layer.
+The laminated double layer construction is the latest technology in inflatable SUP manufacturing process.
+It is cutting edge and the best that you can get, you start with the dropstich of a single skin board and then a second PVC layer is laminated directly to it.

 The lamination process means that there are no longer cosmetic wrinkles or bubbles on the board's surface.
 And here's the really impressive bit... these inflatable SUPs are 20-25% lighter and 25-30% stiffer than those using a glued double layer construction.
 That can mean around a 2kg saving in weight, which is a lot!
-These SUPs do come out more expensive than the other constructions, so if you're on a tight budget it may not be the way to go, but if you are looking for the best performance then we'd suggest you go for a laminated double layer board every time.
+These SUPs can come out more expensive than the other constructions but in 2019 we can offer this construction from £489, if you are looking for the best performance then we'd suggest you go for a laminated double layer board every time.

 + Stiffer + Durable + Stonger + Maintains Shape + Lightweight